William Herbert, 18th Earl of Pembroke: Personal life

 In April 2009, Pembroke announced his engagement to his long-time girlfriend, Victoria Bullough.
 They were married on 29 May 2010 at the parish church of St Mary and St Nicholas in Wilton, near Salisbury.

-Their first child, Lady Alexandra, was born on 3 April 2011.
+Their first child, Lady Alexandra Eloise Ekaterina, was born on 3 April 2011.
 A son and heir apparent, Reginald Henry Michael, Lord Herbert, was born on 21 October 2012.
 A third child, Louis Charles Alexander Herbert, was born on 20 September 2014, and a fourth, Lady Beatrice Aurelia Skye Herbert, on 15 March 2016.

-The Countess of Pembroke is a daughter of Michael Bullough, owner of McEwens, a department store in Scotland.
+The Countess of Pembroke is a daughter of Michael Bullough, the former owner of McEwens, a department store in Scotland.
 Her mother, Sandra Lee-Graham Bullough, is a former model.
 She grew up in Huntingtower, Perth, and was educated at Glenalmond College, and then studied interior architecture at Chelsea College of Art and Design.
 While there, she appeared in Country Life and met Lord Pembroke.
 She is now a patroness of the Royal Caledonian Ball.